 You can lead a horse to water, but a pencil must be led.Stan Laurel

-In previous articles in this series about hammers to use with our chisels, we discussed the varieties of suitable hammers, the appropriate faces on those hammers, and recommended some weight ranges.
-In this article we will examine some important hammer and chisel techniques you should consider that will make your chisel work more efficient and help your chisels last longer.
+In previous articles in this series about hammers to use with our chisels, your humble servant discussed the varieties of suitable hammers, the appropriate faces on those hammers, and recommended some weight ranges.
+In this article I will examine some important hammer and chisel techniques Beloved Customer should consider to make your chisel work more efficient and help your chisels last longer.

 The Chisel Wiggle

-To maximize the advantage such excellent steel affords, our Beloved Customers must avoid driving the chisel so deeply into the wood when cutting mortises, for example, that the extreme cutting edge binds in the wood forcing the user to wiggle the chisel forward and backward to loosen and extract it from the cut.
-I call this movement the “chisel wiggle.”
+To maximize the advantage such excellent steel affords, Beloved Customer must avoid driving the chisel so deeply into the wood when cutting mortises, for example, that the extreme cutting edge binds in the wood forcing the user to wiggle the chisel forward and back to loosen and extract it from the cut.
+I call this undignified movement the “chisel wiggle.”

-Your humble servant realizes this is contrary to what many woodworking gurus teach, but it is careless habit in the case of our professional-grade tools because binding the blade in the wood this way creates what we call a “high pressure cut” placing a tremendous amount of clamping force on the thin metal at the extreme cutting edge.
+Your humble servant realizes this is contrary to what many woodworking gurus teach, but I unabashedly assert that it is careless habit in the case of our professional-grade tools because binding the blade in the wood this way creates what I call a “high pressure cut” placing a tremendous amount of clamping force on the thin metal at the extreme cutting edge.
 Doing the “chisel wiggle” in this situation will damage the cutting edge dulling it quickly.
 If you doubt this, please dig out your hand-dandy loupe and do a before-after comparison.

 In addition, the time lost extracting the chisel and the resulting interruption in the workflow caused by repositioning one’s hands, and perhaps even setting aside the hammer (egads!) while doing the chisel wiggle, makes it impossible to maintain an efficient cutting rhythm.
 If you doubt this, we double-dog dare you to do timed comparative tests.
 The difference in efficiency will become instantly clear.